flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### flatpak-repo-too-large

-The Flatpak repo exported from the build exceeds 3 GB.
+The Flatpak repo exported from the build exceeds the maximum allowed size.
+The maximum allowed size starts at 10 GB and after that `(number of app/ refs in the repo) * 10 GB`.

 Maintainers should try to reduce the size of the sources in the manifest and any large source in the manifest should be converted to use